Messminder/StainedSteel-Rust/README.md

 # StainedSteel Rust (KISS Edition)

-Simple, purpose-built Rust driver for SteelSeries Apex 5 OLED on Linux.
+Simple, purpose-built Rust driver for SteelSeries Apex 5 OLED on Linux inspired by Steelclock's Go drivers.
+It's stained steel because it's written in Rust.

+This driver has been vibecoded for my own computer from SteelClock's sources because i am a menace.
+Install at your own risks and perils.
+Works on an Apex 5 keyboard.
+Other keyboards untested.

 ## Scope